pol-rivero/pol-rivero/README.md

 Hey there!
 Here's what you should know about me:

 <ul>
-  <li>He/Him, 22 years old (as of January 14, 2024)</li>
+  <li>He/Him, 22 years old (as of January 15, 2024)</li>
   <li>
     <p>I'm currently studying Software Engineering at the
       <img align="top" src="img/UPC_logo.png" alt="UPC Logo" width="20" height="20">
       UPC (BarcelonaTech).</p>
   </li>
   <li>I made 30 public GitHub commits during December 2023.
-Fun fact: 30 is the smallest sphenic number, and the smallest of the form where r is a prime greater than 3. 🤓</li>
+Fun fact: 30 is the largest number with the property that all smaller numbers relatively prime to it are prime. 🤓</li>
 </ul>